tinylinden/advent-of-code/README.md

 ### Notes for future me

-In [Advent of Code / About](https://adventofcode.com/about) author(s) asks for
-not to share puzzle texts or inputs anywhere.
+[Advent of Code / About](https://adventofcode.com/about) asks not to share puzzle texts or inputs anywhere.
 Wanting to comply with that request all puzzle inputs are taken from `src/test/resources/private` directory.

 Scaffolding for given day can be initialized with `make setup YYYY DD` (e.g, day 1, 2024 - `make setup 2024 01`).

 Puzzle input for given day can be fetched with `make input YYYY DD` (e.g., day 1, 2024 - `make input 2024 01`).
 This will only work if following variables